JiasenTian/Final-year-project/README.md

 This project is still not finished.

-Recently, I am studying machine learning which could improve the level of image processing.
-I also made some progress about the motion planning on my mechanical arm.(More details please find: )
+Recently, I am studying machine learning which could improve the quality of image processing.
+I also made some progress about the motion planning on my mechanical arm.(More details please find: https://github.com/JiasenTian/Mechanical-Arm-Motion-Planning)